 Before you pack up your kids and head to Wally World, here are a few safety tips to keep in mind as you hit the road, Jack.

 This is a good general rule of thumb, but before you head out on the highway, make sure to check your car’s vitals.
 Check the tire pressure.
 Check your oil and other fluids.
 Make sure that everything checks out.
-This is an ongoing thing that you should always keep your eye on, but you need to make sure that all of these are good to go before you hit the road.
+This is an ongoing thing that you should always keep your eye on, but you need to make sure that all of these are good to go before you hit the road; otherwise, you’ll likely be calling an emergency towing service.

 Depending on where you are, in the event of an accident or a blowout you may be stuck for a little while on the side of the road.
 We’re in the high heat of summer.
 Outside conditions, especially on the side of a paved highway on a sunny day, can be in excess of 100 degrees.
 It’s important to pack water to keep hydrated while you wait for assistance.
 Dehydration and heat sickness are potentially life threatening conditions that should be avoided at all cost.